renatacurty/2022-10-11-ucsb-spreadsheets/_episodes/04-quality-assurance.md

 ## Spreadsheet Encoding

-One issue you may encounter when dealing with Spreadsheets is files with different encoding.
+One issue you may encounter when dealing with spreadsheets is files with different encoding.
 As with other text files, a CSV file has a character encoding that determines how characters are stored.
-The de facto standard today is to use Unicode (UTF-8), which supports all the alphabets of the world and lots of other characters like technical symbols and emojis.
+The most popular encoding method today is the UTF-8 (Unicode Transformation Format - 8 bits), which supports all the alphabets of the world and lots of other characters like technical symbols and emojis.
 Unfortunately, Excel still exports CSV files using legacy character encodings like ASCII.
-If you select the wrong type of character encoding (often by double clicking on a .csv file and having excel automatically open it), you can have unreadable data, and even possible data corruption.
-To overcome these issues, Wwen you import a file into Google Sheets it automatically converts the contents to UTF-8, as are any downloaded sheets.
+If you select the wrong type of character encoding (often by simply double clicking on a .csv file and having excel automatically open it), you can have unreadable data, and even possible data corruption.

-**FIXME ADD EXAMPLE**
+If you are using Microsoft Excel, make sure to select "CSV UTF-8 (Comma delimited) (. csv)" as your desired file format to avoid such problems.Fortunately, when you import a file into Google Sheets it automatically converts the contents to UTF-8, as are any downloaded sheets.

 ## Validating data on input